 Good Earth Garden 2019 Plant Sale

-The annual Good Earth Community Garden Plant Sale will be held again this year at the Farmers and Artisans Market in Old Towne Bandon.
-At the plant sale, you can buy locally grown vegetables starts, herbs and more.
+The annual Good Earth Community Garden Plant Sale was held again this year at the Farmers and Artisans Market in Old Towne Bandon.
+The plant sale provides a source of locally grown vegetables starts, herbs and more.
 All our offerings are organically grown and almost all of our veggies are heirloom, specifically chosen for our cool climate: brassicas, lettuces and salad greens, cucumbers, peppers, spinach, Swiss chard, and squash.
-There will be a great selection of heirloom tomato plants chosen for our cool climate: slicers, paste and cherry- red, orange, yellow, black and striped.
-Select from a large variety of herbs including dill, oregano, several types of thyme and basil.
-Again, there will be fantastic silent auction items and beneficial bug houses – hang one of these and watch the good bugs come!
+Again, there were fantastic silent auction items.

 The City of Bandon provided a vacant parcel of land at the end of 8th Court.
 The land was unique in that it was not buildable due to a water main location beneath it.

 - Good Earth Community Garden began Phase I construction in 2009

 - The Ford Institute Leadership built a tool shed, the fence and compost bins, plots and has provided grant funds for other building materials and costs associated with completing the construction

 - Blocks donated by Willamette Graystone $2,200

 - Liza Ehle and By-The-Sea-Gardens is credited for our underground irrigation system

 - Contractor Ralph Leshin was a huge help in moving our pallets of concrete blocks with his machinery

 - Students from Bandon High School and teacher, Trent Hatfield, have worked hard and were critical in getting the garden open in 2010